karamYaseen/G-Camp-Graduation-Project/README.md

 ---

 ## Prizes

+### 1. Robotics
-- 1st Place: Cash Prize + Certified Certificate + Advanced Courses from Reputed Academies.
+- 1st Place: Full Robotics Kit + Special Certificate.

+### 2. Competitive Programming
+- 1st Place: Course (Basics of Programming) from a Special Academy + Special Certificate.
-- 2nd Place: Cash Prize + Certified Certificate.
+- 2nd Place: Course (Basics of Programming) from a Special Academy + Special Certificate.
-- 3rd Place: Certified Certificate.
+- 3rd Place: Course (Basics of Programming) from a Special Academy + Special Certificate.

+### 3. E-commerce Programming
+- 1st Place: Advanced Courses (Flutter, Backend, Frontend, UI/UX) from a Reputed Academy + Special Certificate.

+### 4. Data Science
+- Winning Teams: Priority to Advance to the Next Stage (Details to be Announced Later).

+### Additional Prizes
+- All Winners:
+  - Advancement Opportunity: Winning teams will have the chance to advance to the filtration stage, which will be part of an upcoming hackathon with significant cash prizes.
+More details will be announced soon on our official page.
+  - Special Certificates: The 1st place winners in each track will receive unique certificates to honor their achievements.

 ---